svofski/psx2vectrex/README.md

 Circuit in [PDF file](/kicad/vectrexmando.pdf)

-The project is done in KiCAD.
+The hardware is done in KiCAD.
 The design files are in [kicad](/kicad) directory.

 To compile the source code WinAVR or avr-gcc/avr-libc is required.
 A programmer of choice is required to bootstrap the microcontroller.